 The beginning of the year is marked with an outdoor education camp which provides an opportunity for everyone to get to know each other.
 Later in the year the girls travel to Canberra and Sydney as the culmination of their Year 7 studies.

 Girls can explore their interests and develop their talents in the vibrant extracurricular programme of sport, music, dance, drama and after-school clubs.

-In Years 8 to 10, girls study a core curriculum in English, Mathematics, Science and Society and Environment subjects.
+In Years 8 to 10, girls study a core curriculum in English, Mathematics, Science and Humanities and Social Sciences subjects.
 Year 8s follow a compulsory programme, which includes studying one or two languages of French, German, Italian or Japanese.
 In Years 9 and 10, more individual choice is offered with a variety of elective subjects that are enriching, intellectually stimulating, useful and enjoyable.
 Dance, Electronics, Marine Science, Creative Crafts and Digital Design are just some on offer.